arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

-Entries are stored as hashes in this example.
-We persist price and `valid_since` obtained from the bi-temporal event `valid_at` metadata.
+In this example, records are stored as hashes.
+We persist the price and `valid_since` obtained from the `valid_at' bi-temporal event metadata.

 ### Rebuild